browserengineering/book/book/forms.md

 ```

 The second problem is that, again due to having block siblings, sometimes an
-`InputLayout` will end up wrapped in a `BlockLayout` that refers to to the
+`InputLayout` will end up wrapped in a `BlockLayout` that refers to the
 `<input>` or `<button>` node.
 But both `BlockLayout` and `InputLayout` have a
 `paint` method, which means we're painting the node twice.
 We can fix that
 with some simple logic to skip painting them via `BlockLayout`